})();

 Jumper cables or portable jump starter address one of the most common roadside issues - dead batteries.
 Portable jump starters have become increasingly popular because they don't require another vehicle and often include additional features like USB charging ports and air compressors.
 The National Highway Traffic Safety Administration provides safety guidelines for vehicle equipment.

-Tire repair kit and pressure gauge help you address minor tire issues.
+Tire repair kit and pressure gauge help you address minor tire issues in safe locations.
 A plug-style tire repair kit can temporarily seal punctures from nails or screws, while a pressure gauge ensures you maintain proper tire pressure for safe driving.

 Multi-tool or basic tool set provides versatility for various mechanical issues.
 Include at least a screwdriver set, pliers, and adjustable wrench for common repairs.